awsdocs/aws-codedeploy-user-guide/doc_source/getting-started-configure-cli.md

 To call AWS CodeDeploy commands from the AWS CLI on a local development machine, you must install the AWS CLI\.
 AWS CodeDeploy commands first became available in version 1\.6\.1 of the AWS CLI\.
 AWS CodeDeploy commands for working with on\-premises instances became available in 1\.7\.19 of the AWS CLI\.

 If you have an older version of the AWS CLI installed, you must upgrade it so the AWS CodeDeploy commands are available\.
-You can call aws \-\-version to check the version\.
+Call aws \-\-version to check the version\.

 To install or upgrade the AWS CLI: